kevingonzalez7997/Secure_APP_Terraform_D5.1/README.md

 Docker could significantly increase automation in the pipeline.
 In this version, each instance that handled the application had to have requirements manually installed beforehand, which is time-consuming and counterproductive.
 Docker can create an image with all the required dependencies to be run in a container.

-Given the nature of the application, a 3-tire application would further increase security and restrict access to data sensitive layers
+Given the nature of the application, a 3-tire application would further increase security and restrict access to data-sensitive layers

 ## Conclusion